gerdenvik/tgcf/Replace-Plugin.md

 ```
 "(hello)": bold
 ```

+#### Case 2.
+Convert a match to another text, and then have special formatting for it
-- If you want to convert one text to another, and then format it, you need to use the telegram markdown syntax.
+If you want to convert one text to another, and then format it, you need to use the telegram markdown syntax.
 ```
 "(python)": "**javascript**"
 ```